 The better news is that Doze mode is enabled automatically and you need not do anything.
 It is a built-in feature of Android Marshmallow 6.

 2. App standby: another battery saving feature for Moto X

 When you exit from an app, the app actually may be still in memory so that you can quickly re-access it.
 For some apps, you can even continue the previous session.

 This makes your Android device very responsive and efficient without reloading the app.
 Android will decide whether the app is kept in memory or not based on the available resources.

 But some buggy apps may cause battery drain if it is not fully “frozen”.

 App standby in Android Marshmallow update for Moto X will address this issue for such apps.

-Because App standby feature in Android Marshmallow update for Moto X may affect the behavior of the apps, you can whitelist some apps to exclude them from App standby.
+Because App standby feature in Android Marshmallow update may affect the behavior of the apps, you can whitelist some apps to exclude them from App standby.

-For example, if you use third-party email app, you may want to whitelist it if you want the app to check emails in background periodically.
+For example, if you use a third-party email app, you may want to whitelist it if you want the app to check emails in the background periodically.

 3. Expandable storage: you can use SD card just like internal storage